virtualforce/Today_i_Fixed_android/Include_Vs _ViewStub_README.md

 android:layout="@layout/custom_viewstub" />
 ```

- id: ViewStub defined can be found using the id.
+ id: ViewStub defined can be found using the id.  <br />
- inflatedId: This attribute is used to set the id of the inflated View.
+ inflatedId: This attribute is used to set the id of the inflated View.  <br />
- layout: This attribute is used to supply an identifier for the layout resource to inflate.
+ layout: This attribute is used to supply an identifier for the layout resource to inflate.  <br />

 ### declare